randdusing/cordova-plugin-bluetoothle/readme.md

 ## initialize ##
 Initialize Bluetooth on the device.
 Must be called before anything else.
 Callback will continuously be used whenever Bluetooth is enabled or disabled.
 Note: Although Bluetooth initialization could initially be successful, there's no guarantee whether it will stay enabled.
 Each call checks whether Bluetooth is disabled.
-If it becomes disabled, the user must reinitialize Bluetooth, connect to the device, start a read/write operation, etc. If Bluetooth is disabled, you can request the user to enable it by setting the request property to true.
+If it becomes disabled, the user must connect to the device, start a read/write operation, etc again.
+If Bluetooth is disabled, you can request the user to enable it by setting the request property to true.
 The `request` property in the `params` argument is optional and defaults to false.

 ```javascript
 bluetoothle.initialize(initializeSuccessCallback, initializeErrorCallback, params);